cysouw/diathesis/text/c01_introduction.md

 - As is true for all alternations, a diathesis has a direction from a formally 'less marked' to a 'more marked' alternant.
 However, in some special instances a diathesis can show no other overt marking than the change in marking of the reframed roles itself.
 This will be called a covert (or equipollent, or bare) diathesis.
 The different forms of marking of diatheses are the basic organisational structure of this book (see [@sec:intro-voice]).
 - As a practical restriction, I will only consider diatheses in which one alternant is a clauses with a single finite verb ('active').
 In principle, when there is a diathesis between the active and structure A, and another between the active and Structure B, then there is also a diathesis between A and B. These diatheses are not included here.
 It is a major goal of this book to present a precise description of the mappings between the active and all attested diatheses (see [@sec:intro-naming]).

-The prototypical example of a diathesis is the *werden + Partizip* passive [@Next a], see [@sec:participles-werden-passive].
+The prototypical example of a diathesis is the *werden + Partizip* passive [@next a], see [@sec:participles-werden-passive].
 In both clause alternants the same state of affairs is described, but the marking of the participants is different.
 However, the diversity of diatheses in German is enormous as this book attempts to show.
-There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in [@Next b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronoun as shown in [@Next c], see [@sec:reflexive-accusative-antipassive].
+There are, for example, bare diatheses (i.e. diatheses without any marking on the verb) like the infamous anticausative in [@next b], see [@sec:case-haben-anticausative], or antipassives marked with a reflexive pronoun as shown in [@next c], see [@sec:reflexive-accusative-antipassive].

 :::ex
 a.
 Der Schreiner hat den Tisch angemalt.
 Der Tisch wurde von den Schreiner angemalt.